By: Kristen Mueller Santiago –

 Change won’t happen overnight, and there’s no way to use every green practice that I mentioned.
 But if your business implements even just a few of the above recommendations, you’ll start to notice the innumerable improvements that stem from these minor changes.

-Whether you’re a company of five or five hundred, there are plenty of ways to contribute to improving our collective quality of life and to sustaining the longevity of Mother Earth.
+Whether you’re a company of five or five hundred, there are plenty of ways to contribute to improving our collective quality of life and to sustain the longevity of Mother Earth.
 Green improvements show commitment and care to your employees, your community, and the future of humanity, and may inspire others to follow your example.

 Finally, there’s nothing wrong with sharing your company’s positive actions or garnering some earned media for your good deeds.
 If you’re looking for a strategy to highlight your green initiatives, contact us at Ethos Copywriting for all of your digital marketing needs.